sophie-aubert/floodit/ARCHIDEP.md

-**Your Azure server has limited memory (about 1GB of RAM).** Unfortunately, this may not be enough memory to run the MySQL database server, the PostgreSQL database server, PHP-FPM, the PHP todolist and the Flood It application, mainly because MySQL unfortunately consumes a lot of memory for such a small server.
+**Your Azure server has limited memory (about 1GB of RAM).** Unfortunately, this may not be enough memory to run the MySQL database server, the PostgreSQL database server, PHP-FPM, the PHP todolist and the Flood It application all at the same time.

 Make sure that you have added enough memory [swap space](https://web.mit.edu/rhel-doc/5/RHEL-5-manual/Deployment_Guide-en-US/ch-swapspace.html)